simrat39/floatline.nvim/README.md

 Credit to [@shadmansaleh](https://github.com/shadmansaleh/) for an ffi code

-you should carrefully to use it.
-It use and ffi code to call from lua to c
+you should carefully to use it.
+It use ffi code to call from lua to c

 ## Installation